XXL (magazine)

-XXL (Note: Pronounced "double X L".) is an American hip hop magazine, published by Townsquare Media, founded in 1997.
+XXL (Note: Pronounced "double X L".) is an American hip-hop magazine, published by Townsquare Media, founded in 1997 by James Bernard and Reginald Dennis, both former co-editors of The Source magazine.

 History

 In August 1997, Harris Publications released the first issue of XXL.
 It featured rappers Jay-Z and Master P on a double cover.
 In December 2006, XXL took over the struggling hip-hop producer and DJ magazine Scratch (another publication owned by Harris Publications), re-branding it as XXL Presents Scratch Magazine.
 However Scratch shut down less than a year later in September 2007.

 Other titles with limited runs have been launched under the XXL brand, including Hip-Hop Soul, Eye Candy and Shade 45.
-XXL has released many other special projects including tour programs, mixtapes and exclusive DVDs.
-XXL also maintains a popular website, which provides daily hip hop news, original content and content from the magazine.
+XXL has released many other special projects, including tour programs, mixtapes, and exclusive DVDs.
+XXL also maintains a popular website, which provides daily hip-hop news, original content, and content from the magazine.

 In 2014, Townsquare Media acquired XXL, King and Antenna from Harris Publications.

 On October 14, 2014, Townsquare announced it would continue print publication of XXL.
 In December 2014 the company reported that the magazine would be published on a quarterly basis.
 Later it was changed from a quarterly basis to a monthly basis.

 Past editors

-The magazine's past editors include Reginald C. Dennis (formerly of The Source), Sheena Lester (former editor-in-chief of RapPages and Vibe music editor), Elliott Wilson (formerly of The Beat-Down Newspaper, ego trip and The Source, currently locked in at #7 slot on The Source's Digital 30 list.) and Datwon Thomas (former editor-in-chief of King).
+The magazine's past editors include Reginald C. Dennis (formerly of The Source), Sheena Lester (former editor-in-chief of RapPages and music editor at Vibe), Elliott Wilson (formerly of The Beat-Down Newspaper, Ego Trip and The Source) and Datwon Thomas (former editor-in-chief of King).

-In May 2009, Datwon Thomas resigned from XXL and executive editor Vanessa Satten, who had been with XXL since 1998, was named the new Editor-in-Chief.
+In May 2009, Datwon Thomas resigned from XXL and executive editor Vanessa Satten, who had been with XXL since 1998, was named the new editor-in-chief.